frederic-perez/AmE-dictionary/data/dictionary.md

 __dotting__
 __double bill__
 __double dip__
-__double down__ _v_ :seven: To become more tenacious, zealous, or resolute in a position or undertaking. _Doubling down on sanctions._
+__double down__ _v_ :eight: To become more tenacious, zealous, or resolute in a position or undertaking. _Doubling down on sanctions._
 __double take__ _n_ :two::hammer:
 __double up__ _phr v_ To bend suddenly, as in pain or laughter.
 __double-cross__ _n_